Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 You need to select branch to run the pipeline for different environments.

-- Manually run the pipeline from **develop branch** to deploy the libray to Databricks in develop environment
+- Manually run the pipeline from **develop branch** to deploy the library to Databricks in develop environment
-- Manually run the pipeline from **staging branch** to deploy the libray to Databricks in staging environment
+- Manually run the pipeline from **staging branch** to deploy the library to Databricks in staging environment
-- Manually run the pipeline from **production branch** to deploy the libray to Databricks in production environment
+- Manually run the pipeline from **production branch** to deploy the library to Databricks in production environment

 ![deploy-lib](images/deploy-lib.png "deploy-lib")